artmg/lubuild/help/use/markdown.md

 ## Edit markdown documents

+### Requirements

+* single pane WYSIWYG (rather than multi-pane with preview)
+* Document navigator for section headings
+* hyperlinked URLs - click to open (either browser or editor if local)
+* prefer Qt-based widget system

+### Candidates

 These are open source applications readily available for Ubuntu linux.
 For Android Apps see the section below.